Liamkelleher/Nureset-Direct-Neurofeedback-Device/README.md

 State Diagram (NeuroDeviceController),
 State Diagram (Session Manager)
 Session,
-Commenting and Documentation of classes (m-w)
+Commenting and Documentation of classes

 ## MainWindow:
 Handles user input and all UI components outside the main device